carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 We will also need to install Tensorflow.

-Below, all steps are described step by step.
+Below, all steps executed in the script are described step by step.

 ## Set up in Google Storage.